ipfs/team-mgmt/README.md

 - [IPLD](https://github.com/ipld/team-mgmt)
 - [libp2p](https://github.com/libp2p/team-mgmt)

-## How We Work
+## How We Work Together

 We use a loose agile approach.
-We deliberately designed a Org wide process that is very flexible, enabling each team to design an internal coordination strategy that suits their project needs, while keeping a baseline for team wide coordination around Roadmapping and [OKRs](OKR)
+We deliberately designed a Org wide process that is very flexible, enabling each team to design an internal coordination strategy that suits their project needs, while keeping a baseline for team wide coordination around Roadmapping and [OKRs](OKR).

 You can find a list of [`Distributed Teams` resources on tools, decision making, process and more](DISTRIBUTED_TEAMS.md), that we have been gathering, reviewing, discussing and experimenting.